mariotoffia/FluentDocker/README.md

       }
 ```

-This library was originally written for .NET framework but has now been ported to .NET Core by smudge202.
-Many thanks for the contribution.
-It supports .net standard 1.6, 2.0 and .net 4.51.
+The library is supported by .NET full 4.51 framework and higher, .NET standard 1.6, 2.0.
+It is divided into

-The library is divided into three thin layers, each layer is accessable:
+three thin layers, each layer is accessable:

 1. Docker Binaries interactions - Static commands and docker environment
 2. Services - thin service layer to manage machines, containers etc.